seamusgould/FLIGHT/README.md

 ## Run the program

- - In order to run the program, you must have the data/crossword in xd format.
+ - The data is in data/crossword in xd format.
- - In order to get crosswords online, xl-word has an excellent library to accomplish this: [xword-dl](https://github.com/thisisparker/xword-dl).
+ - One excellent source to gretrieve puzzles is from this library:[xword-dl](https://github.com/thisisparker/xword-dl).
 To learn more about xd formats, visit the following repository [Crossword Format](https://github.com/century-arcade/xd) which allows users to convert .puz files into .xd files.
  - In order to run the program, you must first add a fasttext model to the data/fasttext folder.
 To learn more about fasttext, visit [FastText](https://fasttext.cc/).
-To download our pretrained fasttext model, visit the following link: [Download](https://drive.google.com/file/d/1AZeDvWbBzC6mvLbcC-Kz9_y2jjULsv-A/view?usp=sharing)
+Alternitavely, you can download our pretrained fasttext model, visit the following link: [Download](https://drive.google.com/file/d/1AZeDvWbBzC6mvLbcC-Kz9_y2jjULsv-A/view?usp=sharing)

 Here is one example of the program running: